 Thousands of journals all over the world publish articles without charging readers for access.
 You can search the Directory of Open Access Journals (DOAJ) for a journal in your discipline, or you can browse by subject, country, or whether they charge authors an article processing charge (APC).

 When publishing in a journal that charges APCs, you can check this list of UC Discounts to see whether UC scholars are eligible for a reduced rate.

-eScholarship publishes open access journals for University of California departments, research units, and publishing programs, whether those journals are just starting up or transitioning from another platform or publisher.
+eScholarship publishes over 70 open access journals for University of California departments, research units, and publishing programs, whether those journals are just starting up or transitioning from another platform or publisher.
 Popular journals in eScholarship include

 - Cliodynamics: The Journal of Theoretical and Mathematical History (UC Riverside)

 - The Western Journal of Emergency Medicine (UC Irvine)

 - The Journal of Transnational American Studies (UC Santa Barbara)

 Some publishers allow authors, for a fee, to make their individual articles open access within a subscription journal.
 This approach is called “hybrid” open access.
 Read more about hybrid journals at SPARC Europe and the Australian Open Access Support Group.